 This list is updated continuously – parents will be notified of new field trips and sign-up periods and processes in official parent newsletters & emails and reminders on the DCS Families Facebook page.

-Currently, you may sign up for all confirmed field trips for fall term using the online forms below each field trip description.
-Please note the deadline for registration for each trip (usually 1 to 2 weeks before the field trip).
-Families will receive a confirmation email after registration and a reminder email before the field trips.
+You may sign up for all confirmed field trips or Friday Workshops using the online forms below each field trip description.
+Please note the deadline for registration for each event (usually 1 to 2 weeks before the field trip).
+Families will receive a reminder email before the field trips.
 We will also send out reminders of upcoming field trips that may still have spots available in the weeks leading up to the field trips.

 World Forestry Museum (5-8) & Portland Children’s Museum (next door) (K-4) – Portland